-At Steamer Quay only leisure or river related development will be supported, providing it has no adverse impact on the South Hams Special Area of Conservation's population of greater horseshoe bats.
-Any such development must:
+At Steamer Quay only leisure or river related development will be supported, providing it has no adverse impact on the South Hams Special Area of Conservation's population of greater horseshoe bats and where they:

-- a. maintain or enhance leisure and river related facilities and activities on the site; - b. maintain or enhance existing services, uses, facilities, public areas and rights of way; - c. is pursued through widespread inclusive community consultation; - d. not harm the character, amenity, wellbeing, historic, environmental, nature conversation or archaeological values of the area and its surroundings; - e. respect the site's scenic quality and distinctive sense of place and the setting of the adjacent Conservation Area; and - adopt a high standard of design reflecting the prominence of the location and enhancing the riverside scene.
+- a. maintain or enhance leisure and river related facilities and activities on the site; - b. maintain or enhance existing services, uses, facilities, public areas and rights of way; - c. do not harm the character, amenity, wellbeing, historic, environmental, nature conversation or archaeological values of the area and its surroundings; - d. respect the site's scenic quality and distinctive sense of place and the setting of the adjacent Conservation Area; and - e. adopt a high standard of design reflecting the prominence of the location and enhancing the riverside scene.